jimnist/quickstart-jekyll-zurb-prose-heroku-travis/README.md

     git clone git://github.com/lvillani/quickstart-jekyll-zurb.git my-project
     cd my-project
-    git remote rename origin quickstart-jekyll-zurb
-    bundle install
+    make setup

+Please note that after you run `make setup` your master branch won't be tracking `origin/master` anymore anymore and the remote will be renamed from `origin` to `quickstart-jekyll-zurb`.

-Customize `_config.yml` to suit your needs.
-You usually only have to edit entries below "Site-specific Settings".
+Then customize `_config.yml` to suit your needs.
+You usually only have to edit entries below the "Site-specific Settings" comment.

-Use Foreman to start the development server and re-generate SASS stylesheets upon changes:
+To start the development server and re-generate SASS stylesheets upon changes:

-    bundle exec foreman start
+    make devel

-Then use your favorite editor and start working on your site.
+Then use your favorite editor to work on your site.

+### Deployment

+The top-level Makefile supports deployment to Github Pages via the `deploy` target.
+It assumes you have configured your master branch to properly track a remote branch (something you have to do manually).

+Running:

+    make deploy

+Will commit any update to generated files (minified CSS and JS files), then push all changes to your Github Pages repository.